top of page

-Afreen Khalid is currently a PhD student at the University of Klagenfurt (Austria), which she commenced after completing her MSc in Behavioural Science at Radboud University.
-In her thesis, she investigated the effects of transitioning across wealth levels on distributive preferences in an economic game.
+Afreen Khalid is currently a Ph.D. student at Radboud University.
+She also completed her MSc in Behavioural Science at Radboud University.
+In her Master's thesis, she investigated the effects of transitioning across wealth levels on distributive preferences in an economic game.
 During this project, she collaborated with Prof. Alan Sanfey at the Decision Neuroscience Lab, Dr. Bernd Figner at the Decision, Development and Psychopathology Lab ad Dr. Ethan Young at the Developmental Evolutionary Ecological Psychology Lab.

-When she's not figuring out why and when people do good things, she enjoys reading fantasy and science fiction literature, poetry and popular science books.
-She also enjoys listening to a wide range of music (from folk to heavy metal) and drinking her weight in coffee.
+When she's not figuring out why and when people do good things, she enjoys reading fantasy and science fiction literature, poetry, and popular science books.
+She also enjoys listening to a wide range of music (from Irish folk to heavy metal) and drinking her weight in coffee.

 bottom of page